GenericMappingTools/gmt/doc/rst/source/batch.rst

 The **-M** option simply runs one job of your batch sequence (you can select which one via the **-M** arguments [0]).
 Fix any issues with your use of variables and options until this works.
 You can then try to remove **-Q**.
 We recommend you make a very short (i.e., via **-T**) and small batch sequence so you don't have to wait very long to see the result.
-Once things are working you can beef up number of jobs.
+Once things are working you can beef up the number of jobs.

 Examples